da804107/POOS-PROJECT-2/README.md

 - /studySets = homepage
 - /newStudySet = create new set
 - /editStudySet = view an existing set
-- /indexCards = view sets as a index cards
+- /indexCards = view sets as a index cards -> might not be necessary but created in case

 ## color pallette:
 ### text